voxel51/platform-sdk/README.md

 ## Analytic Deployment

-You can deploy new custom analytics or new versions of your existing analytics at any time via the API or the web-based console.
+You can deploy new custom analytics or new versions of your existing analytics at any time via the [API](https://console.voxel51.com/docs/api) or the [web console](https://console.voxel51.com).
 Deploying a new analytic is a simple two step process:

 - Upload an analytic JSON to the platform that describes the details and interface of the analytic you plan to upload.
 See the